petefoth/unofficial-l4m-builds/README.md

 I am building two types of ROM
 - an unofficial 'vanilla' build, which is intended to be identical (or nearly so) to the official LineageOS for microG builds for similar devices
-- a custom build, aimed at users of the privacy-fiendly [/e/OS](https://e.foundation/e-os/) and their cloud ecosystem. /e/OS is based on LineageOS for microG, and is intended to be usable "out of the box" with the /e/ cloud services.
+- a custom build, aimed at users of the privacy-friendly [/e/OS](https://e.foundation/e-os/) and their cloud ecosystem. /e/OS is based on LineageOS for microG, and is intended to be usable "out of the box" with the /e/ cloud services.
 It achieves this by including forks of various apps, which they have modified to have a consistent UI.
 They also include their own homescreen / launcher app, an alternative app store, and, in the most recent builds, an "Advanced Privacy" app.
 My custom build is aimed at users who
   - would prefer to use the original "upstream" apps rather than /e/'s forks;
   - are happy with the privacy-friendiness and level of "de-Gooling" in LineageOS for microG;
   - are happy to get apps they need from the mature F-Droid and Aurora Store, rather than a new, less mature app from /e/.

-For XZ1 Compact, I have made both `lineage-17.1` and `lineage-18.1` builds, as many users seem to prefer the Sony stock Camera app, which works in `17.1` but not in `18.1`.
+For XZ1 Compact, I have made both `lineage-17.1` and `lineage-18.1` builds, as many users prefer the Sony stock Camera app, which works in `17.1` but not in `18.1`.
 For Z5 Compact I have only made `18.1` builds, since `18.1` works well.

 ## The builds

 The builds can be downloaded from AndroidFileHost

-### Z5 Compact
+**Z5 Compact**

 The latest builds will always be available in [this directory](https://www.androidfilehost.com/?w=files&flid=322410)